-On the advice of Leps, Bello, Lavorel, & Berman, (2006), we performed principal components analysis (PCA) (stats package, R Core Team 2013) on trait data to check for redundancy.
+Following Leps, Bello, Lavorel, & Berman, (2006), we performed principal components analysis (PCA) (stats package, R Core Team 2013) on trait data to check for redundancy.
 Although not completely orthogonal, traits were well distributed across multiple principal components.
 Therefore we believe there is both ecological (as previously discussed) and statistical rationale to retain all six traits in the analysis.

-We used the dbFD function from the FD package for R (Laliberté & Legendre 2010) to calculate functional dispersion (FDis).
+We used the dbFD function from the FD package for R (Laliberté & Legendre 2010) to calculate abundance-weighted functional dispersion (FDis).
 This package implements the method for distance-based tests for homogeneity of multivariate dispersions described by Anderson (2006). dbFD uses Gower's method (1971) to generate the dissimilarity matrix, which can account for missing values, and automatically standardises traits by their ranges; Cailliez’s correction was applied to the matrix (Cailliez 1983).
 Simpson’s diversity was calculated using the SYNCSA package (Debastiani & Pillar 2012).

 Regression models

 Ordinary least-squares (OLS) regression models were generated for selected metrics to determine relationships between hydrological gradients and FDis.
 To reduce the occurrence of Type 1 statistical error, we adjusted the resulting p values using the two step Benjamini - Hochberg (BH) procedure (Benjamini, Krieger & Yekutieli 2006) for controlling the false discovery rate (mt.rawp2adjp function in multtest package for R) (Pollard, Ge & Dudoit 2008).
 This two step BH method has been shown to control the false discovery rate for positively dependent test statistics, and provides a better estimate of the false discovery rate than the original BH algorithm (Benjamini & Hochberg 1995) by adaptively controlling p value adjustment according to the number of true null hypotheses obtained from the first pass of the procedure.

-To investigate the influence of regional environmental variables on functional diversity, we used OLS regression to compare FDis with latitude, elevation above sea level and catchment area.
-We also tested the relationships between FDis and species richness and Simpson diversity (for species used in the analysis, present at > 1 % cover), and species richness for the full set of 327 species identified in the study.
+The utility of functional diversity metrics depends on their ability to provide non-redundant information compared with measures of taxonomic diversity.
+To this end we further tested relationships (using OLS regression) between FDis and species richness and Simpson’s diversity (for species used in the analysis, present at > 1 % cover), and species richness for the full set of 327 species identified in the study.

 We selected a minimal multiple regression model designed to incorporate descriptors of disturbance frequency and magnitude, and variability in seasonal flow.
 The full set of hydrological metrics was initially screened to remove metrics which were individually determined to have non-significant relationships with FDis.
 PCA over the selected metrics identified one major and two minor axes of variation (PC1 – 71.4 %, PC2 – 9.0 % and PC3 - 8.3 % of variance explained).
 For PC1 there was no clear differentiation in eigenvalues; the metric with highest individual R2 value (interannual variability in high flows) was selected.
 PC2 identified mean daily flow in summer and PC3 identified interannual variability in flood frequency as further sources of variability.
 Models were then built pertaining to all possible permutations of summation and interaction for these three metrics.
 Values for each metric were centred by subtracting the mean value (after Robinson & Schumacker, 2009).
 Multicollinearity was tested for according to the variance inflation factor (VIF) score (HH package, Heiberger & Holland, 2004), and models were compared according the second order of Akaike’s Information Criterion (AIC) (MuMIn package for R, Barton, 2012).
 Second order AIC is recommended in order to reduce bias when the ratio of sample size to number of predictor variables is small (Burnham & Anderson 2002).